knkrn5/Programming-Concepts/DevOp/docker/docker.md

 #  conainter-name and image-name can be same
 docker run -d --name my-container-name -p hostPort:containerPort my-image-name

-# To Access the container shell/ WORIDR
+# To Access the image shell/ WORIDR
-docker exec -it wp sh
+docker exec -it <image-name> sh
 # can perform all this action inside the shell
-ls                # List files cd <dir>          # Change directory cat <file>        # View file contents
+ps aux  # See processes and their users whoami  # Check current user id      # Check user ID ls                # List files cd <dir>          # Change directory cat <file>        # View file contents